jlab-hep/localdb-docs/docs/viewer.md

 # Viewer Application

 The **Viewer Application** displays the contents in Local DB on web browser. <br>
+You can check data in Local DB, and upload/download data to/from [ITk Production Database](https://itkpd-test.unicorncollege.cz/).<br>
-You can access the web page in the local machine, or from the other machine by opneing port or using apache service.
+You can access the web page in the local machine, or from the other machine if you use opneing port or apache service.

 Contents: